Where does the commissioner’s authority to give appointment advice come from?

 The commissioner’s role in giving advice is to provide the necessary tools to assist the person or body responsible for the appointment in interpreting and applying the Act.
 It is the responsibility of the person or body seeking advice to make the final decision on an appointment.

-In giving advice, the commissioner may include the following:
+In giving advice, the commissioner’s advice include:

 - Relevant provisions of the Act and regulations